 HTTPS.
 All data you exchange with Worklytics is transmitted over SSL.
 Data we collect from 3rd-party services on your behalf is also fetched over SSL.
 If you have any concern about how we connect to a specific data source, please contact us.

-3rd-party Penetration Testing.
 The Worklytics platform undergoes regularly scheduled black-box 3rd-party penetration testing, at both the application and infrastructure-levels.
-We’re happy to provide customers with these reports under NDA.
+Current and prospective customers may obtain a copy of our latest report under NDA.

 If you require any additional information on our security practices, please contact us at firstname.lastname@example.org.
 We can provide Private Cloud deployments that may meet your needs, as well as providing detailed documentation and compliance e of our security practices under NDA.